Mozzi version v2.0

 MOZZI_OUTPUT_I2S_DAC

 This mode outputs to a PT8211 (or compatible) I2S DAC, which allows for very high quality (mono or stereo) output.
-Communication needs the BCK, WS, and DATA(out) pins of one I2S interface.
-Presumably, any pins qualify, and you can configure this using:
+By default this mode outputs a plain I2S signal, with BCK, WS and DATA lines defined (but configurable, see after), which is equivalent to defining:

 #define MOZZI_I2S_PIN_BCK ... // (default: 26)